-He certainly wasn’t kidding when he told Yuki back in chapter 136 that he will make the awakened sorcerers fight each other.
-This is very harsh tbh!
+He certainly wasn’t kidding when he told Yuki back in chapter 136 that he would make the awakened sorcerers fight each other.
+This is very harsh, to be honest!

-Yuji and the others too have come up with a strategy in chapter 146, after going over the rules with Tengen.
-What are your thoughts on the Culling Game and its rules?
-Do you think there’s any point we missed out?
+What are your thoughts on the Culling Game rules?
+Do you think there’s any point we missed out on?
 Let us know about them in the comments section!